joshualeond/jduncstats.com/content/bio/skills.md

   icon = "lightbulb"
   icon_pack = "far"
   name = "Data Science"
   description = "I became hooked on the field of data science in `2015`.
 At the moment I'd say I'm more of a data science generalist but am especially intrigued by probabilistic modeling and probabilistic programming languages (à la [Stan](https://mc-stan.org/)).
-I have mixed feelings on the promise of deep learning but am excited to see innovations like *transfer learning*, *deep probabilistic modeling*, [*neural ODEs*](https://arxiv.org/abs/1806.07366), and [*differentiable programming*](https://fluxml.ai/2019/03/05/dp-vs-rl.html)."
+I'm skeptical of the promise of deep learning but am excited to see innovations like *transfer learning*, *deep probabilistic modeling*, [*neural ODEs*](https://arxiv.org/abs/1806.07366), and [*differentiable programming*](https://fluxml.ai/2019/03/05/dp-vs-rl.html)."

 [[feature]]
   icon = "laptop-code"
   icon_pack = "fas"
-  name = "Programming Languages" description = "I've enjoyed programming since my undergrad `C++` days although now I spend all of my time in high level languages.
+  name = "Programming Languages" description = "I've enjoyed programming since my undergrad intro `C++` days.
+Now I spend all of my time in high level languages.
 Professionally, I use `R` because of its great package [ecosystem](https://www.tidyverse.org/).
-However, I'm a complete fanboy of the [`Julia Programming Language`](https://julialang.org/) and am blown away by its promise."
+However, I'm a complete fanboy of the [`Julia Programming Language`](https://julialang.org/)."

 [[feature]]
   icon = "guitar"